Shondor Birns: Restaurateur

 During this time, Birns was building a profitable legitimate business as a restaurateur.
 He opened his Ten-Eleven Club at 1011 Chester Avenue in Downtown Cleveland.
 It was a popular nightspot which had a reputation for serving excellent food.
 The restaurant was usually frequented by local and out-of-town big shots.
 Police and newspaper reporters ate and drank on the house.
 When the tragic Cleveland East Ohio Gas Explosion that killed 134 persons and left thousands homeless occurred in 1944, Birns kept the club open, 24 hours a day, feeding policemen, firemen and rescue workers for free.

 His Alhambra Tavern on the East Side was another popular restaurant.
-By law, convicted felons weren't supposed to be legally able to get liquor licenses.
+By law, convicted felons were not supposed to be legally able to get liquor licenses.
 Birns managed to bypass that by disguising his connections to the Alhambra.
 At one point, he was simply its "public relations director".
 The Cleveland safety director denounced the deal in which the state okayed Birns's license as "stinking to high heaven of politics".

 Muscling in the numbers operations and policy games

 During the 1940s, Birns made a longstanding alliance and had become closely involved with the local Cleveland crime family mobsters such as Angelo Lonardo.
-Lonardo had already taken over the black lottery and numbers operations.
-Birns was determined to firmly keep this traditionally black racket under his control.
+Lonardo had already taken over the "black lottery" and numbers operations.
+Birns was determined to firmly keep this traditionally Afro-American racket under his control.

-One of the best known African-American organized crime figures was Don King, the future boxing promoter.
+One of the best known African-American organized crime figures was Don King, the future boxing promoter, at the time more commonly known as Donald "The Kid" King.
 According to a 1988 Plains Dealer series by Christopher Evans, "King was flamboyant — always seen with a .38 in his belt and a big cigar in his mouth".
-In the mid-1960s, King and his partner, a Cleveland prize-fighter named Victor Ogletree were reportedly grossing $15,000 a day on policy.
+In the mid-1960s, King and his partner, a Cleveland prize-fighter named Virgil Ogletree were reportedly grossing $15,000 a day on policy.
 King first gained a reputation prominence in 1954, after he thwarted an attempted armed robbery on one of his gambling houses, by killing one of the stick-up men.
 The shooting was deemed a justifiable homicide.

 In October 1956, Birns sent an emissary to King and his colleagues demanding that they pay $200 a week as street tax, or suffer the consequences.
 They initially agreed but by December deemed the price too high.
 King eventually began holding out on the protection money being paid on a regular basis to Birns, Lonardo and their associates.